SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 # A love letter to the personal website

+If we thought Web 1.0 was dead, this full-stack conference hosted by Stack Skills, considered it fun to resurrect that dead thought from the grave.

+A [Stack Skills](https://stackskills.com/)  conference in London (2022) was an interesting post-lockdown experience and the 2-day conference focused on the history of the Web, Web 1.0, Web 2.0 and challenges ahead for Web 3.0.

 Full disclosure right up front.
-[Stack Skills](https://stackskills.com/) conference in London (2022), and the topics discussed, have been doing a slow brew in my head.

 This site is the result of the influence that the speakers had on my thought processes as an emerging developer.

-Sophie Koonin's introductory talk, “A love letter to the personal website,” took us through the sad loss of the personal websites of the 1990s - websites for the creative pleasure of the individual not for profit of conglomerates.

 ## What is the differrence between Web 1.0, 2.0 and 3.0 ?

-If we thought Web 1.0 was dead, this full-stack conference hosted by Stack Skills, considered it fun to resurrect that dead thought from the grave.

 The theme of the 2-day conference, was to take us through a brief history of the [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web), or the Web, starting with HTML (Hyper Text Markup Language), reminding us that a combination of HTML and CSS (Cascading Style Sheets) are perfect tools to build any website.
 All that JavaScript added was the browser wars and bugs...